 Asialink Diplomacy's mission is to build more effective and closer relations between Australia and Asia, and shape dialogue in the region.
-Our objectives are threefold:
+Its objectives are threefold:

 Provide input into policy making on deepening and improving Australia's relations with Asia and influence throughout the region.

-Create a network of government, media and academic leaders in the region familiar with Australian counterparts, prepared to speak frankly about key issues in difficult times.
+Create a network of leaders in the region familiar with Australian counterparts, prepared to speak frankly about key issues in difficult times.

 Informing and engaging